cvoges12/zelbit/README.md

 License

-Worldcoin is released under the terms of the MIT license.
+ZelBit is released under the terms of the MIT license.
 See COPYING for more information or see http://opensource.org/licenses/MIT.

 Dependencies for Linux